biosails/pheniqs/docs/glossary.md

 <a name="qc_fail" />QC Fail Flag
 : Some reads are marked as failing quality control.
 This is [signaled](https://en.wikipedia.org/wiki/FASTQ_format#Illumina_sequence_identifiers) on the comment portion of the read identifier in [FASTQ](glossary.html#fastq) files or the **512** flag on a SAM record flag.
 Reads that pass quality control are called **PF** for **pass-filter** (SAM flag **ON**), while those that fail are often referred to as **QC fail** reads (SAM flag **OFF**).

+<a name="relative_path" />Relative path
+: A relative path is one that **does not** begin with `/`.
+Relative paths must be resolved against a base directory path.
+By default Pheniqs resolves those against work directory where Pheniqs was executed unless `base input url` or `base output url` was specified in which case input and output paths are resolved against those base directories.

+<a name="absolute_path" />Absolute path
+: An absolute path is one that begin with `/`.
+Absolute paths ignore `base input url` or `base output url`.

+<a name="standard_stream" />Standard stream
+: POSIX systems use standard streams, stdin, stdout and stderr to transfer data between applications without writing it to a file on a hard drive.
+This allows to pipe the output from one utility into the input of the next in the pipeline without the need for additional storage.
+Avoiding writing to the disk can also significantly accelerate some pipelines since drives are often orders of magnitude slower than computer memory.
 <!--
 <a name="" />
 TERM